Santosh-Gupta/NaturalLanguageRecommendations/README.md

 The notebook Above uses colab forms to hide most of the code, you can double click on any of the cell boxes to see the code.
 The inference runs on a CPU.

-For those who would like to test out inference on a GPU or even a TPU, the notebook Below automatically detects which type of instance is running at initiazation, and sets the workers accordingly.
+For those who would like to test out inference on a GPU or even a TPU, the notebook Below automatically detects which type of instance is running at initialization, and sets the workers accordingly.

 https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/inference/build_index_and_search.ipynb